"One man's terrorist is another man's freedom fighter"

 1865

 The notorious Bushranger "Mad Dog Morgan", born in Campbelltown NSW, was regarded as "the most bloodthirsty ruffian that ever took to the bush in Australia".
 His killing spree ended 9 April 1865, when he was shot in the back by stockman, Jack Quinlan.
 Police Superintendent Cobham took Morgan's body to Wangaratta and put it on display.
 Dr Henry, of Benalla, cut off Morgan’s head and sent it to Professor George Halford at Melbourne University for examination.
+Morgan, shot and killed at Peechelba Station, State Library of Victoria |

 The Clarke brothers, Australian bushrangers from the Braidwood district of NSW, have been described as the most bloodthirsty bushrangers of all.
 They were responsible for about 71 robberies and hold-ups and the death of at least one policeman.
 At their trial in 1867, Chief Justice of New South Wales, Sir Alfred Stephen, stated that the Clarkes were to be hanged, not as retribution, but because their deaths were necessary for the peace, good order, safety and welfare of society.